GravityPDF/gravity-pdf-documentation/docs/v3/custom-templates-introduction.md

 </ol>
 Which method you use depends on your technical knowledge.
 If you are confident using PHP we recommend the $form_data array as you’ll be able to use and manipulate the entry data.
 While merge tags are easier to use they are rendered right before the PDF is processed which means you cannot manipulate or change the data.
 Anyone <strong>unfamiliar</strong> with PHP should stick with using merge tags.
 <h3>Configure the Plugin</h3>
-Once you create your PDF template you need to tell the software to use it.
-If you aren't familiar with configuring the software we recommend you review <a href="/v3/getting-started-with-gravity-pdf-configuration/">our five-part video series</a> on configuration, and <a href="/v3/configuration-options-examples/">all the configuration options available</a> to you.

 Open your <code>configuration.php</code> file and create a configuration node using the <code>template</code> config option.